 Page’s team creates customer-facing resources and sales enablement tools, as well as facilitates sales training and onboarding programs.
 She also manages a productivity team that works specifically with Splunk’s global offices to help drive adoption and usage of sales materials.

 “If you’re new to the Splunk team, one of the most important things is to get connected to the ecosystem of historic knowledge and cross-functional partners in Slack,” Page says.
 “Engaging with the right Slack channels can really accelerate the learning period.
-We bring new team members into Slack channels so that they can ask questions, see their colleague’s questions and just have contact with the ecosystem.”
+We bring new team members into Slack channels so that they can ask questions, see their colleague’s questions and just have contact with the ecosystem.
+Because everyone in the company is on Slack, the platform doesn’t create boundaries.”

 Slack channels are searchable, so it’s easy for Splunk’s new members to find the messages, files, channels and people they need to catch up to speed.
 With the Google Drive app, teammates can also collaborate on files directly in Slack.

-“Slack democratizes learning because you can reach out and contact someone from the marketing team just as easily as you can with someone from your own sales team.
-Because everyone in the company is on Slack, the platform doesn't create boundaries.”
+“Slack democratizes learning because you can reach out and contact someone from the marketing team just as easily as you can with someone from your own sales team.”

 To take learning opportunities one step further, Page’s team uses Slack channels alongside Splunk Coach, the company’s sales coaching platform, as well as their onboarding and virtual enablement programs.
 With channels, the facilitators can gather feedback and optimize the program in real time.
 “We find establishing a Slack channel versus just using Zoom allows for engagement that not only supports the training but lives beyond it,” Page says.